-The CPS estimation procedure involves an unbiased weight for each person in the sample.
+Under the estimating methods used in the CPS, all of the results for a given month become available simultaneously and are based on returns for the entire panel of respondents.
+The CPS estimation procedure involves weighting the data from each sample person.
 The unbiased weight, which is the inverse of the probability of the person being in the sample, is a rough measure of the number of actual persons that the sample person represents.
 Almost all sample persons within the same state have the same unbiased weight.
-The unbiased weights are then adjusted for nonresponse, and then other ratio adjustment procedures are applied.
+The unbiased weights are then adjusted for noninterview, and a ratio adjustment procedure is applied.